gooddaytoday/testcafe-reporter-spec/README.md

 - Filter warnings by specifying filter option in testcafe's config file `.testface.js.`:
 - Log progress after each fixture.
 Disabled by default.
 - Add human-readable duration (with colors by duration!) to every test.
-Enabled by default.
+Disabled by default.

 ```js
 module.exports = {